-Further information is available under Section 2 "Investment objectives and policies of the Company" of the Prospectus.
+Further information is available under Section 2.
+2) "Sustainability related disclosures" of the Prospectus.

 Merger arbitrage strategies may result in the Sub-Fund having to sustain significant losses when the contemplated event (exchange, merger, acquisition etc.) does not occur.
 There may be various reasons for this failure of negotiations, such as intervention of anti-trust authorities or radical change of the market environment during the merger ("Material Adverse Change" clauses).
 The overall performances of strategies of this kind will also depend on general activity in the market and on the volume of merger and acquisitions at any one time.